aws-samples/amazon-q-business-samples/identity-management/iam-federation/config-iam-entra-saml.md

         - Set `Source attribute` to literal string `"<web-experience-iam-role-arn>,<iam-identity-provider-arn>"`
         - See [screenshot-s3](#screenshot-s3-microsoft-entra-claims---role) for reference

+> [!NOTE]
+> - This claims configuration uses the `user.mail` Entra user attribute for email addresses.
+Modify the claim to match the appropriate attribute in your Entra setup.

 > [!IMPORTANT]
 > - [ ] Verify all single sign-on settings including Entity ID, Reply URL, and claims configurations (see [screenshot-s4](#screenshot-s4-microsoft-entra-single-sign-on-settings))